Everest Base Camp Helicopter Tour

 One of the most obvious is the fact that there are not a lot of people who dare to trek to the Everest Base Camp this season.
 Some tourists often say that the huge traffic of people to the Base Camp can be a tad off-putting.
 So the Everest Base Camp Helicopter Tour is the perfect opportunity for anyone to get in touch with the glories of the Base Camp in solitude.

-You can not book a helicopter trip during summer, which corresponds to the months of June, July, and August in Nepal.
-In a recent update made by the government in 2023, helicopter trips to the Everest region cannot be operated in summer.
+You can not book a helicopter trip during summer, which corresponds to June, July, and August in Nepal.
+In an update made by the government in 2023, helicopter trips to the Everest region cannot be operated in summer.
 The unfavorable weather and chances of rain pose safety risks at this time.

 Permits and Fees

 First and foremost, you will need your passport for check-in at the Tribhuvan International Airport domestic terminal.
-The representative from Sublime Trails will hand out boarding passes to each member of the trip.
+The representative from Sublime Trails will hand out the Everest Base Camp Helicopter Tour boarding passes to each member of the trip.

-The following are the necessary permit fees and charges that you will have to incur during the duration of the trip.
+The following are the necessary permit fees that you will have to incur during the duration of the trip.

 Note: Although mentioned in United States Dollars, we recommend carrying Nepalese currency equivalents of the fees mentioned below in cash.